DaveSkender/Stock.Indicators/docs/utilities.md

 ### Using tuple quotes

-`quotes.ToTuple()` is a method for converting any `TQuote` collection to a simple [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `(DateTime, double)` formatted `Collection`.
+`quotes.ToTupleCollection()` is a method for converting any `TQuote` collection to a simple [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `(DateTime, double)` formatted `Collection`.
 Most indicators in our library will accept this tuple format.
 With that said, there are many indicators that also require the full OHLCV quote format, so it cannot be used universally.

 ### Sort quotes